wUFr/free-responsive-admin-panel/README.md

 # Free Responsive Admin Panel

-Backup of really old admin panel i coded in my free time.
-Open, read or use this code at your own risk ;)
+Backup of a really old admin panel from 2015, which I coded in my free time.
+Open, read, or use this code at your own risk ;)

 **Online preview:**